 What the City is Doing

-We are proposing to change City code.
+We are proposing to change City code in order to protect the public from flooding.
 Currently many of our floodplain regulations are based on the 100-year flood.
 We are proposing an interim 100-year floodplain for our regulations until floodplain maps can be redrawn.
 This interim floodplain is based on the current 500-year floodplain.
 This change means that the current floodplain regulations will apply to more properties.
 Property owners and businesses in the interim 100-year floodplain would have new restrictions if they want to develop, expand, remodel or improve their properties.
-Find out more about the proposed changes or download the draft ordinance.
+There are other proposed changes to the floodplain regulations.
+Find out more about the proposed changes or download the proposed code amendments.

 Click the "I want to" button, then "Explore Atlas 14 Changes"